d-gaston/armv8-examples/documentation/armdb_guide.md

         out after executing a line or reaching a breakpoint.
 Illegal registers are silently ignored if they are mixed in with legal registers.
 If only illegal registers are listed the user gets a message cmr <regs>:
-        This command clears the listed monitored registers.
+        Clears the listed monitored registers.
 Illegal registers are silently ignored.
 If no registers are listed, ALL monitored registers are cleared b <nums>:
         Adds breakpoints at the INSTRUCTIONS (not source line #'s) specified.
 Checks that the breakpoints are